Grandma's Old-Fashioned Oatmeal-Raisin Cookies

 Yield: About 2 dozen.

 Remember those cookies grandma used to make?
-These old-fashioned oatmeal cookies -- which could have been ripped from the pages of her favorite cookbook -- will strike a chord with kids of all ages.
+These old-fashioned oatmeal-raisin cookies -- which could have been ripped from the pages of her favorite cookbook -- will strike a chord with kids of all ages.

 In a bowl, cream the butter, gradually adding the sugars, eggs, and vanilla.
 In a separate bowl, mix the flour, baking powder, baking soda, and salt.
 Stir the dry ingredients into the creamed mixture until uniformly blended.
 Stir in the oats and raisins.
 Cover the dough and refrigerate for at least 2 hours.